Unicamp-OpenPower/main-site/blog/Installing-Bazel-Power-Other-Architectures-Systems.md

 Bazel must have Power support in the future, making its installation possible through community-supported methods.
 However, currently, if you want to install on Power or other architectures or systems that do not have support, you need compiling Bazel from source.

-So let's see how to install Bazel on architectures and systems not officially supported.
-I will use Ubuntu 14.04 as the basis of this tutorial, but it can be easily adapted to other Linux systems.
+<div id="building">So let's see how to install Bazel on architectures and systems not officially supported.
+I will use Ubuntu 14.04 as the basis of this tutorial, but it can be easily adapted to other Linux systems.</div>

 <br><br>